 Build Around the Room

 If you’re really adventurous—and you have an accommodating landlord who will let you drill holes in the wall studs—you can do what Jackson Galaxy of the popular Animal Planet show My Cat From Hell calls “catification.”
 A catified apartment or house has cat-specific shelves lining the perimeter of the room to create a walkway with no dead ends and a safe place for your kitty to jump down to the ground.
+Tiny living with cats has never been so fun!

 Make sure your shelves and how they’re attached to walls are solid enough to hold your cat’s weight, especially if the arrangement requires Kitty to jump from shelf to shelf.
 If you need some inspiration, Animal Planet viewers have submitted photos and descriptions of their own catified homes.
 One especially cool design integrates the cat shelves with wall art (see photo).